jensbambauer/seriale/site/content/post/what-its-like-to-be-gay-in-singapore-interview-with-director-and-writer-leon-cheo-of-the-web-series-people-like-us.md

 image: /img/still1peoplelikeus.jpg
 ---
+The second season of the series portrays five Asian gay men and how they handle their sexuality and life in Singapore.
+People like us deals with various problems such as coming out, sexually transmitted infections (STI) and acceptance, in the hope that the series can help change the hearts and minds of the people and government of Singapore.
 The LGBTQ series was nominated at die Seriale 2021 in the category Best Ensemble Cast.
 We had an interview with director and writer Leon Cheo.

 **Die Seriale**: How did you come up with the topic of an LGBTQ series?
 And are you entering a new field of web series in Singapore?